cs334s24/GHWF3/README.md

 Practice space for using the Github Workflow.

-Participants: Max Houck and Luke Suppa
+Participants: Max Houck & Luke Suppa
 Ben Coleman